Xhafer Deva: World War II

 On 4 February 1944, police units under his authority massacred 86 residents of Tirana suspected of being anti-fascists.
 Later, Deva began recruiting Kosovo Albanians to join the SS Skanderbeg.
 Previously, in 1943 in Novi Pazar, after invitation from mayor Aćif Hadžiahmetović, he popularized recruition in SS Handschar.
 In May, he visited Germany with Ago Agaj, the Albanian Minister of National Economy.
 On 16 June, Mitrovica's government was dissolved and Deva lost his position as Minister of the Interior.
 He was then appointed leader of the Second League of Prizren, and took charge of anti-Partisan operations around the town in September.

-With the Allied victory in the Balkans imminent, Deva was also involved in a last-ditch attempt to set up an anti-Communist government in Kosovo, and received large caches of weapons and ammunition from SS General Josef Fitzthum and Neubacher's special representative, Karl Gstottenbauer.
+With the Allied victory in the Balkans imminent despite Deva's official administrative control, strong pro-Allied undercurrents existed within the local leadership.
+During his missions to Kosovo in late 1943 and early 1944, British officer Peter Kemp received secret assurances of assistance from the Chief of Police at Peja, the Mayor of Gjakova and local army commanders in the event of an Allied invasion, Deva was also involved in a last-ditch attempt to set up an anti-Communist government in Kosovo, and received large caches of weapons and ammunition from SS General Josef Fitzthum and Neubacher's special representative, Karl Gstottenbauer.
 For similar reasons Deva and other Albanian collaborators agreed to an alliance with Chetniks of Draža Mihailović in mid-1944, when he met with Tihomir Šarković, representative of Mihailović.
 He and his men also engaged in collecting food and radio equipment from withdrawing German soldiers and attempted to purchase further weapons from them in order to organize a "final solution" of the Slavic population of Kosovo.
 Nothing came of this as the powerful Yugoslav Partisans prevented any large-scale ethnic cleansing of Slavs from occurring.
 According to German reports from November 1944, Deva had a force of about 20,000 armed men at his disposal.
-Historian Jozo Tomasevich writes that this number is likely exaggerated, but concedes that large groups of Kosovo Albanians were active in the region at the time.
+Historian Jozo Tomasevich writes that this number is likely exaggerated, but concedes that large groups of Kosovo Albanians were active in the region at the time..